ibm-cloud-docs/cis/about-rule-sets.md

 * **Powerful syntax**: Rule expressions use a powerful rules language similar to the [`wirefilter`](https://github.com/cloudflare/wirefilter){: external} syntax that allows you to create complex rules.
 * **High-performance rule evaluation**: Allows you to have many rules in {{site.data.keyword.cis_short_notm}} with minimal impact on performance.
-* **Engine powering {{site.data.keyword.cis_short_notm}}**: {{site.data.keyword.cis_short_notm}} will continue to build products on top of the ruleset engine, which means that you can use the same API methods for configuring different products with the same customization possibilities.
-The ruleset engine also supports the different phases of the request life cycle.
+* **Engine powering {{site.data.keyword.cis_short_notm}}**: {{site.data.keyword.cis_short_notm}} will continue to build products on top of the Ruleset Engine, which means that you can use the same API methods for configuring different products with the same customization possibilities.
+The Ruleset Engine also supports the different phases of the request life cycle.

 ## Phases
 {: #phases}